Write 31 Days 2015

 Today, the challenge is open to bloggers everywhere.
 A new post.
 Every Day.
 For 31 days.
 Easy, right?
 Here’s the catch: all posts have to be on the same topic.

 Exciting?
 Yes.
 The thought of digging into one topic for 31 days is exhilarating.
-Just think of how much you would have learnt at the end of that time!
+Just think of how much you would have learned at the end of that time!

 Scary?
 Definitely.
 The idea of writing every day for 31 days is nail-biting, heart-pounding, knee-shaking scary.
 But.